Time: 5 Hours

 I first cleaned up the top and bottom of the bell crank tube where the bushing slides into.
 I then made a measurement on the tube and the bushing.
 Van’s calls for the bushing to be 1/64″ to 1/32″ longer than the bell crank tube.
 I used the scotch-brite whell and sand paper to get the length perfect.
-The bushings were a little tight inside the tube so I put the bushings in my drill press and turned it on while using some 400 grit sandpaper to hone them down until they slid nicely into the tubes.
+The bushings were a little tight inside the tube so I put the bushings in my drill press which I bought after checking various Drill Press Reviews and turned it on while using some 400 grit sandpaper to hone them down until they slid nicely into the tubes.

 Now I had to ream the inside diameter of the bushing to accept the 1/4″ bolt that goes through it.
 I just placed the bushing in my padded vise and used the reamer in my hand drill.
 It work pretty slick and the reamer just guides itself and is always centered.

 I bolted the bell cranks back into position on the spars but didn’t torque them as I’m not sure if I will have to remove them later.
 I had originally torqued and sealed the 2 brackets that the bell crank bolts to on the spar back when I was working on the spar but relieved that I needed to remove them to install the bolts for the bell cranks.